ietf-scim-wg/draft-ietf-scim-cursor-pagination/draft-ietf-scim-cursor-pagination.md

 }
 ~~~

-Which would return a result containing a "nextCursor" value which may
+Which would return a result containing a `nextCursor` value which may
 be used by the client in a subsequent call to return the next page of
 resources